Tenancy Contract

 Mixed-Use Development

-A mixed-use development is a property project that combines different types of use such as residential, work, retail and leisure in an integrated concept.
-This modern form of urban development
+A mixed-use development is a property project that combines different types of use such as living, working, retail and leisure in an integrated concept.
+This modern form of urban development creates lively microcosms that are characterised by short distances and a wide range of possible uses.
+In Dubai, mixed-use developments represent a central component of the urban development vision of a networked city,

 Read more "